-According to Meeting & Group Business magazine, the in-person events market is set for its "strongest year ever" this year, whilst the AMEX Global Event Trends Forecast reported "booming optimism and focus on in-person meetings and events".
-However, with the cost-of-living crisis threatening the events industry with tightened budgets and underresourced teams, corporate event planners are more stretched than ever.
+Earlier this year, the AMEX Global Event Trends Forecast reported "booming optimism and focus on in-person meetings and events".
+As our panel of business event organisers told the audience at 'The Events Outlook' in May, with tightened budgets and higher expectations, corporate event planners are more stretched than ever.

-Event procurement, exacerbated by issues such as longer response times and smaller teams, is becoming one of the key challenges for corporate event planners in 2023.
+Event procurement, exacerbated by issues such as longer response times and smaller teams, has been one of the key challenges for corporate event planners in 2023, and looks set to continue into the next year.
 Read on for our insights into the hurdles that contribute to the procurement predicament and how planners can overcome them to ensure that this year's events calendars are delivered seamlessly and successfully.

 Table of Contents

 1. Complex procurement processes that interfere with project timelines